 Kennedy noted that a law can be sustained under the Equal Protection Clause, even if it seems to disadvantage a group, so long as it advances a legitimate government interest.
 “We must conclude that Amendment 2 classifies homosexuals not to further a proper legislative end but to make them unequal to everyone else.
 This Colorado cannot do.
 A State cannot so deem a class of persons a stranger to its laws.”

-Scalia’s dissent cited a previous Supreme Court decision, Bowers v.
-Hardwick, which he said allowed for “disfavorable treatment” of gays.
+Justice Scalia’s dissent cited a previous Supreme Court decision, Bowers v.
+Hardwick, which he said allowed for moral objection to homosexuality to be reflected as a basis in democratic laws..
 “Since the Constitution of the United States says nothing about this subject, it is left to be resolved by normal democratic means, including the democratic adoption of provisions in state constitutions,” Scalia said.

-Lambda Legal, a group involved in the case that advocates for gays and lesbian people, says the Romer decision was “the single most positive Supreme Court ruling in the history of the gay rights movement when it was decided.”
+Lambda Legal, a group that advocates for gays and lesbian people and was involved in the Romer case, says the Romer decision was “the single most positive Supreme Court ruling in the history of the gay rights movement when it was decided.”

 Later, in 2003, the Supreme Court overturned the Bowers v.
 Hardwick decision in another landmark case, Lawrence v.
 Texas.
-And again, Justice Kennedy wrote a majority opinion that focused on gays rights versus laws that restricted them.
+And again, Justice Kennedy wrote a majority opinion that vindicated gay rights—namely, to private adult consensual sexual conduct— in the face of laws that tried to restrict them.

 “The Texas statute furthers no legitimate state interest which can justify its intrusion into the personal and private life of the individual,” Kennedy said.

-Echoing the recent cases in front of the Supreme Court, Scalia in his Lawrence dissent said that “if moral disapprobation of homosexual conduct is 'no legitimate state interest' for purposes of proscribing that conduct ... what justification could there possibly be for denying the benefits of marriage to homosexual couples exercising '[t]he liberty protected by the Constitution?'”
+Predicting the same-sex marriage cases that would soon come before the Supreme Court in subsequent years, Scalia in his Lawrence dissent said that “if moral disapprobation of homosexual conduct is ‘no legitimate state interest’ for purposes of proscribing that conduct . . . what justification could there possibly be for denying the benefits of marriage to homosexual couples exercising ‘[t]he liberty protected by the Constitution?’”